gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/querying-data.md

 ## Querying Data in Gatsby

-Now that we have a basic understanding of how Gatsby gets data from WordPress using WPGraphQL and creates a GraphQL Schema similar to the Schema provided by WPGraphQL, we can move onto using GraphQL to fetch data and use that data in our Gatsby sites.
+Now that you have a basic understanding of how Gatsby gets data from WordPress using WPGraphQL and creates a GraphQL Schema similar to the Schema provided by WPGraphQL, you can move onto using GraphQL to fetch data and use that data in your Gatsby sites.

 The two most common ways to query WordPress data for a Gatsby site are: